Kamushy/payslips-data-grab-and-graph/README.md

 ### Before we begin
 - DO NOT change any of the folder names
 - if you are going to run the script more then once make sure all the documents and graphs are closed.
-- do get to graphs just close the averages windows
+- to get to graphs just close the averages windows
 ### Download packets
 ```ruby
 pip install datetime